Sandeep Ranade: Coronavirus Song

 On 18 March 2020, Ranade composed a song in Raag Basant, "Na Corona karo," about how to prevent transmitting the coronavirus just as Indian public health officials began implementing curfews which was circulated widely.
 Leading musicians commended the song.

+Anand Mahindra's Recognition

+Ranade's New Year composition "Anand barasao" (Bye Bye 2020) in Raag Des also went viral on social media in January 2021.
+Industrialist Anand Mahindra shared the performance on Twitter, writing that Ranade "left a U.S. based job for his music" and describing the NaadSadhana-accompanied rendition as "the best way to wish you all a great New Year."

+Kiran Mazumdar-Shaw's Recognition

+Biotech entrepreneur Kiran Mazumdar-Shaw also shared Ranade's work on social media, describing it as a "great jugalbandi of generational attitudes to risk taking," drawing a parallel between his classical training and his career as a software engineer.

 Musicianship

 Ranade is a musician of the Mewati gharana and disciple of Pandit Jasraj.
 He also learned from Shobha Abhyankar and Anjali Joglekar-Ponkshe.
 Critics have celebrated the lustrous quality of Ranade's voice and musicality.

 NaadSadhana for iOS

 Ranade has developed an iOS app for practicing riyaaz and developing shrutis, called "NaadSadhana".
 Utilizing AI, NaadSadhana utilizes iOS's low-latency capabilities for responsive feedback.

 The app was featured on the Apple Developer Website, having gained significant traction to be called as a 'Music Maker'.

 Apple Design Award

 In 2021, NaadSadhana was awarded Apple Design Award in the "Innovation" category.
 As of 2021, it was one of only two apps developed by solo Indian developers to win this award and A.R.
 Rahman congratulated Ranade on the win.